Skip to main content

 domainstringRequiredThe apex domain whose subdomains should be probedExample: example.com

-zonesstringOptionalComma-separated subdomain labels to probe (default: common list like www, blog, api, docs, staging, support, cdn, assets, status)Example: www,blog,docs
+zonesstringOptionalComma-separated subdomain labels to probe (default: ~50 common labels covering web/api/admin/CI/monitoring/mail/access — www, api, docs, staging, status, jenkins, grafana, vpn, etc., capped at 30 when user-supplied).Example: www,blog,docs

 Response Fields